 Say a Prayer for Jude Okoye – Daddy Freeze

-Recalling the story of a woman who gave birth to Triplets and couldn’t afford the hospital bills, Daddy Freeze announced on his Instagram page that to Jude Okoye, brother and manager to Psquare participated by taking care of the new mother’s bills.
+Recalling the story of a woman who gave birth to Triplets and couldn’t afford the hospital bills, Daddy Freeze announced on his Instagram page that Jude Okoye, brother and manager to Psquare participated by taking care of the new mother’s bills.

 He prayed for him and tells Nigerians to give their Tithes to the poor to remove them from poverty.